Click here for COVID Mitigation Plan for Band.

 Standard electives are based on curricula that have been written and approved by the district and are more traditional in nature.
 They usually have instructors who are specialists in that particular elective area.

-- Band I, Preparatory; Band II, Concert; Band III, Symphonic; Jazz
+Band I, Concert; Band II, Symphonic; Band III, Wind Ensemble; Jazz Band

 - Mixed, Intermediate, Concert, Treble, Tenor-Bass, Swing